Caprera Club Med

 4. Hello,

-Please note, however, that he was Swiss-Italian (Ticino), not Franco-Swiss.
+Please note, however, that he was Italian-Swiss (from Ticino) and not Franco-Swiss.

 5. Hello,

-I'm back from a visit to the "magic village".
+I've just returned from a visit to the "magical village."

 See you soon